AMReX-Codes/amrex/GOVERNANCE.rst

 Decision Process
 ^^^^^^^^^^^^^^^^

-Decision of the SC usually happen in the developer meetings, via e-mail or public chat.
+Decisions of the SC usually happen in the developer meetings, via e-mail or public chat.

-Decisions are made in a non-confidential manner, by majority on the cast votes of SC members.
+Decisions are made in a non-confidential manner, by the majority of votes cast by SC members.

-Votes can be cast in asynchronous manner, e.g., over the time of 1-2 weeks.
+Votes can be cast asynchronously, e.g., over a time period of 1-2 weeks.
 In tie situations, the chair of the SC acts as the tie breaker.

 Appointment Process
 ^^^^^^^^^^^^^^^^^^^

-Appointed by current SC members in an unanimous vote.
+New members of the SC can be appointed by unanimous vote of the current SC members.

-As a SC member, regularly attending and contributing to the weekly developer meetings is expected.
+SC members are expected to attend and contribute to regular developer meetings.

-SC members can resign or be removed by majority vote, e.g., due to inactivity, bad acting or other reasons.
+SC members can resign or be removed by majority vote, e.g., due to inactivity, inappropriate or otherwise negative behavior, or other reasons.

 Technical Committee